Pylons/pyramid/docs/narr/traversal.rst

 - the :term:`subpath` is ``('biz', 'buz.txt')``

+At this point, traversal has ended, and :term:`view lookup` begins.

-Because it's the "context", :mod:`repoze.bfg` examines "bar" to find out what "type" it is.
+Because it's the "context", the view lookup machinery examines "bar" to find out what "type" it is.
 Let's say it finds that the context is an ``Bar`` type (because "bar" happens to be an instance of the class ``Bar``).

-Using the :term:`view name` (``baz``) and the type, it asks the :term:`application registry` this question:
+Using the :term:`view name` (``baz``) and the type, view lookup asks the :term:`application registry` this question:

 - Please find me a :term:`view callable` registered using a :term:`view configuration` with the name "baz" that can be used for the class ``Bar``.

-Let's say it finds no matching view type.
-It then returns the result of the :term:`not found view`.
-The request ends.
+Let's say that view lookup finds no matching view type.
+In this circumstance, the :mod:`repoze.bfg` :term:`router` returns the result of the :term:`not found view` and the request ends.

 However, for this graph::